 Thinking of learning to read Tarot for yourself?
 I’ve compiled a short list of cards and books that may help.
 Although many people start with The Rider Tarot Deck (also called ‘Rider-Waite’) I strongly recommend the Morgan-Greer deck.
 The imagery is very similar, but with slightly updated and refined artwork that I prefer.
 The artwork in the Sacred Rose Deck has more intense colours with fewer, larger, details that some might prefer while others find distracting.
 There are

 Using different decks all based on the standard 78 card arrangement may be easier than adding other kinds of decks to your repertoire early on.
-Other kinds (more properly ‘oracle’, ‘divination’ or ‘spiritual’ decks) have unique card names, images and suggested interpretations.
+Other kinds (‘oracle’, ‘divination’ or ‘spiritual’ decks) have unique card names, images and suggested interpretations.
 While valuable tools in their own right it is important to understand what purpose their designers had in mind.
 I use the three First Nations decks listed below, as well as two D.Virtue Oracle Decks I was gifted last year.
 I use the Morgan-Greer deck for readings at my Etsy shop.
 I also have the Sacred Rose Deck, Medicine Cards, Sacred Path Cards (and Workbook) and Lakota Sweat Lodge Cards listed here.